Education's Role in the Metro-Nonmetro Earnings Divide

 For additional readings on the cost-of-living subject you may be interested in . .

 - “Does It Cost Less to Live in Rural Areas?
 Evidence from New Data on Food Security and Hunger,” by Mark Nord, in Rural Sociology 65(1).
 2000, pp. 104-125.

 - The Cost of Living and the Geographic Distribution of Poverty, by Dean Jolliffe, ERR-26, USDA, Economic Research Service, September 2006

-Employment & Education, by Tracey Farrigan, USDA, Economic Research Service, December 2021
+Employment & Education, by Austin Sanders and Tracey Farrigan, USDA, Economic Research Service, May 2022

 Education as a Rural Development Strategy, Economic Research Service, November 2005, in Amber Waves, Vol. 3, Issue 5.

 Low-Skill Employment and the Changing Economy of Rural America, by Robert Gibbs, Lorin Kusmin, and John Cromartie, USDA, Economic Research Service, October 2005